-Auto-Calibration when Re-attaching Touch Monitor in Extended Mode
+Auto-Calibration when Re-attaching Secondary Touch Monitor in Extended Mode

-In the case where an attached touch monitor (for example, TCx Display) setup as an extended screen is removed before the Elo driver is installed on a TCxWave-x3x/x4x/x5x and then afterwards that touch monitor is reattached, the Elo driver will automatically initiate a calibration routine as described in Section C.1.5 above.
+In the case where a secondary touch monitor (for example, TCx Display) setup as an extended screen is removed before the Elo driver is installed and then afterwards that touch monitor is re-attached, the Elo driver will automatically initiate a calibration routine as described in Section C.1.5 above.
 In this case of de-attach before and re-attach afterwards, there may be a request to touch the attached monitor screen twice.
 Just do it and the screens will be properly associated.